Frequently Asked Questions

 Gabriel is a human Councilor – in other words, he represents humanity in the North American Crimson Council.
 As a Councilor, he makes sure his people are represented well in business and rule making within the Council.
 This is much like the congressional or parliamentary branch of a government.
 Crimson differs in that the Councilor also holds prosecutorial, defense, and judicial powers in each case brought before them – called “judgements”.
 Senias (Jean-Michel Raudine) is a Tasker who is assigned to Gabriel Kennedy (or to other Councilors as the case may be for a particular storyline).
 The duties of a Tasker are outlined above.
 However, Jean-Michel tends toward the wilder side of such duties and has other responsibilities thrust upon him, as anyone would see when they read the first book.

 There is antagonism between factions many times.
-There are those who do not abide by the law of Crimson: mages that use dark magical energy, covens that escape the laws by covering up their secrets well enough, an entire underworld of illegal trade that happens between worlds, Hunters that have abilities and enhancements passed down by generations that do not believe supernaturals should exist in this less magical world at all – so even though Crimson does not have a specific antagonistic organization to deal with up front, these things are in the world.
-Among these is a group known as The Tal’Secus – they are much like the illuminati, supposedly a group made up of various powerful people who seek to control what happens even within Crimson so that they can gain power.
-Among various dragon clans and covens are a respectable amount of antagonists.
-We’ve not introduced a lot of these players.
+There are those who do not abide by the law of Crimson: mages that use dark magical energy, covens that escape the laws by covering up their secrets well enough, and an entire underworld of illegal trade that happens between worlds.
+Hunters that have abilities and enhancements passed down by generations that do not believe supernaturals should exist in this less magical world at all are around.

 People who like the above mentioned genres.
 People who want to see romance portrayed for people other than the normal male + female = monogamous dynamic.
 Those relationships are in here, too, but they are not the example.
 People who like to see what life might be like in our world for creatures made for another world.